Exercise Ball Ab Workout

 Fitness Goals

 You no longer have an excuse for putting off those fitness goals because you hate to do crunches.
 Abdominal exercises are critical if you want to flatten that stomach and develop muscle tone.
-In fact, exercising your stomach muscles and back muscles should be part of your daily routine.
-A full set of exercises should only take 10 to 20 minutes to complete so let's face, we can't say we don't have the time..
+In fact, exercising your stomach and back muscles should be part of your daily routine.
+A full set of exercises should only take 10 to 20 minutes to complete, so it's easy to make time in your day to exercise your abdominals using an exercise ball.